Sparse matrix: Banded

 Matrices with reasonably small upper and lower bandwidth are known as band matrices and often lend themselves to simpler algorithms than general sparse matrices; or one can sometimes apply dense matrix algorithms and gain efficiency simply by looping over a reduced number of indices.

 By rearranging the rows and columns of a matrix A it may be possible to obtain a matrix A′ with a lower bandwidth.
 A number of algorithms are designed for bandwidth minimization.

 Diagonal

-A diagonal matrix is the extreme case of a banded matrix, with zero upper and lower bandwidth.
+A diagonal matrix is the extreme case of a band matrix, with zero upper and lower bandwidth.
 A diagonal matrix can be stored efficiently by storing just the entries in the main diagonal as a one-dimensional array, so a diagonal n × n matrix requires only n entries in memory.

 Symmetric

 A symmetric sparse matrix arises as the adjacency matrix of an undirected graph; it can be stored efficiently as an adjacency list.